For Perfect Everyday Living.

 Joseph’s dream was not for his benefit.
 It was to be his opportunity to serve by saving the lives of others, including his family’s.

 “I am Joseph, the brother you sold into slavery in Egypt!
 Now, don’t be sad or angry with yourselves that you sold me.
 God sent me ahead of you to save lives.”
 Genesis 45:4,5

-Every plan or goal must be looked at from the angle of serving others, lest we’ve concocted it just to satisfy our own greed and ambition.
+Every plan or goal must be looked at from the angle of serving others, without regard to race or faith, lest we’ve concocted it just to satisfy our own greed and ambition.

 “When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.”
 James 4:3